LincolnSteinLab/gdc-viewer/README.md

 # Dynamic Track Generation
 ## Explore cases, genes and mutations
 This dialog is similar to the Exploration section of the GDC data portal.
 As you apply facets on the left-hand side, updated results will be shown on the right side.
-You can create donor specific Mutation, Gene, and CNV tracks, along with GDC-wide Mutation, Gene and CNV tracks.
+You can create case specific Mutation, Gene, and CNV tracks, along with GDC-wide Mutation, Gene and CNV tracks.
 ![GDC Portal](images/GDC-portal-explore.png)

 ## Explore Projects